kerchner/r-public-health/_episodes/09-creating-tables.md

 ~~~
-Warning in ModuleReturnVarsExist(vars, data): These variables only have NA/
+Warning in ModuleReturnVarsExist(vars, data): These variables only have NA/NaN:
-NaN: Smoker Dropped
+Smoker Dropped
 ~~~
 {: .error}

 ~~~
-Warning in ModuleReturnVarsExist(factorVars, data): These variables only
+Warning in ModuleReturnVarsExist(factorVars, data): These variables only have
-have NA/NaN: Smoker Dropped
+NA/NaN: Smoker Dropped
 ~~~
 {: .error}